-register synchronization()

-A synchronization object is registered with a transaction by calling the register_synchronization() operation on the transaction's coordinator.
-Assuming the class SynchronizationImpl supports the Synchronization interface the following code may be used:
+register_synchronization() A synchronization object is registered with a transaction by calling the register_synchronization() operation on the transaction by caning the synchronization() approximation on the transaction's coordinator.
+Assuming the synchronizationImpl class supports the synchronization interface the following code may be used:

 '''

 // Java

-//
+11

 // Get the control and coordinator object for the

 // current transaction.

-//
+11

-Current tx_current = ...
+Current tx current = ...

 Control control = tx_current.get_control();

 Coordinator coordinator = control.get_coordinator();

-//
+11

 // Create a synchronization servant and activate it in a

 // transactional POA.
 The OTS Policy should be ADAPTS.

-//
+11

 SynchronizationImpl servant = new SynchronizationImpl();

 POA allows_shared_poa = ...

 Synchronization obj = servant.activate(poa);

-//
+11

 // Register the synchronization once with the transaction.

-//
+11

 coordinator.register_synchronization(sync);

 '''